Mohammadk202/Python-2048-Game/README.md

 # Python 2048 Game

-This Python script implements the classic 2048 game using the Pygame library.
+This Python implemention of the classic 2048 game using the Pygame library.

 ## Installation